-36 GREAT GROVE is a very large extended detached house of 152m², built sometime between 1996 and 2002.
+36 GREAT GROVE is a very large extended detached house of 152m², built sometime between 1996 and 2002, which could now be worth an estimated £467,558.
 It was last sold for £249,999 in July 2012, which was around 14% above the average July 2012 detached price in the Gloucester local authority area.
 The most recent EPC inspection was May 2024, where the current energy rating was B, and the potential energy rating was B.

 Land registry data shows four sales for 36 GREAT GROVE since 1st January 1995.
 The below table shows the price paid for the four sales, along with the average detached price in the Gloucester local authority area for the corresponding sale date.
 All of the four 36 GREAT GROVE sales were for above the average price.
 The average price is sourced from the Office for National Statistics' House Price Index (HPI).